 According to Businesstech, the bachelor’s pass rate for public schools is 90% (3165 students) vs private schools at 98% (1843 students).
 This is based on the top-performing private and public schools in South Africa.
 Although this doesn’t really give a direct comparison between the two options, I could not find comparative data for university performance after school.
 So, this is the best we have.

 Private schools have class sizes of about 25 compared to class sizes of about 35 at public schools.
 Private schools also tend to have more extracurricular activities.
 So it makes sense choosing a private school for this reason if your kid excels at something out of the ordinary like photography or violin (and there is nowhere else to do it).

 This brings us to the biggest problem with private schools, cost.
 Today I asked the abovementioned colleague (whose kids are in a private school) whether he feels that private is worth it and his response was: “I ask myself that monthly and it is too late to change now.
 Were we prepared to send them to an Afrikaans school, they would have gone to a public school”.

 The costs are making the choice difficult and will only increase as they grow older.
 His only option is moving them after primary school (which he is in the process of doing), but good public English schools in Pretoria is limited.
 This is definitely something that we should improve on.

 Cost of public and private schools in Pretoria

-Since we’re staying in Pretoria, I decided to take a look at the typical costs of public and private schools in Pretoria.
-This won’t be representative of the rest of South Africa but will give you an idea of our options.
+Since we’re staying in Pretoria, I decided to take a look at the typical costs of public and private schools in Pretoria (at least the ones close enough to our house).
+So these figures will have survivorship bias but it only aims to prove a point that will vary depending on your personal situation.
 According to Skole, Pretoria has some of the highest public education costs in Gauteng, so the comparison should favour private schools.
 Let’s look at the cost of the public schools that are driving distance from our home.

 |School||Cost (1 payment)||Cost (10 payments)||Bachelor’s pass rate|